locationtech/geomesa/docs/user/cassandra/install.rst

     export CASSANDRA_HOME=/path/to/cassandra

-Finally, make sure you know a contact point for your Cassandra instance.
+Finally, make sure you know a contact point for your Cassandra / ScyllaDB instance.
-If you are just trying things locally, and using the default Cassandra settings, the contact point would be ``127.0.0.1:9042``.
-You can check and configure the port you are using using the ``native_transport_port`` in the Cassandra configuration file (located at ``conf/cassandra.yaml`` in your Cassandra installation directory).
+If you are just trying things locally, and using the default Cassandra / ScyllaDB settings, the contact point would be ``127.0.0.1:9042``.
+You can check and configure the port you are using using the ``native_transport_port`` in the Cassandra / ScyllaDB configuration file (located at ``conf/cassandra.yaml`` in your Cassandra installation directory, ``/etc/scylla/scylla.yaml`` for ScyllaDB accordingly).

 Installing from the Binary Distribution
 ---------------------------------------